ChernayaKoshka/EasyHttp/README.md

    For example, given a record of `{ Blah = "Something"; CoolNumber = 42; ANumber = 2; AString = "some cool string" }` and a `Path` of `{Blah}/{CoolNumber}{!query!}` will result in a path of `Something/32?ANumber=2&AString=some+cool+string`.

+   **Warning:** There are several "gotchas" with regards to how the base uri and path fragments get combined.
+To avoid this, the short answer is: Ensure your base uri has a trailing slash and that none of your specified paths have a leading slash.
+The long answer can be read in the comments of [this StackOverflow answer](https://stackoverflow.com/a/1527643)

 Notes:
 * JSON serialization is not supported for verbs that do not allow a body.
 This is to stay compatible with WASM.
 * Multiple _different_ attributes are allowed on a single function. (i.e., if you wanted to specify both a `Method` and a `Path` attribute)